MicrosoftDocs/visualstudio-docs/docs/deployment/includes/install-web-deploy-with-hosting-server.md

-Web Deploy 3.6 for Hosting Servers provides additional configuration features that enable the creation of the publish settings file.
+Web Deploy 3.6 for Hosting Servers provides additional configuration features that enable the creation of the publish settings file from the UI.

 1. If you have Web Deploy 3.6 already installed, uninstall it using **Control Panel** > **Programs** > **Uninstall a Program**.